A is for Alcatraz Island

 Initially a fort, declared a military reservation in 1850 by President Millard Fillmore, it wasn’t until 1907 that Alcatraz officially became a U.S. military prison and remained one until 1933, when the facility transferred to the Bureau of Prisons.
-Located 1.25 miles offshore from San Francisco, Alcatraz Island is one of the city’s most recognisable landmarks, steeped in both culture and mystery.
+Located 1.25 miles offshore from North Beach, San Francisco, Alcatraz Island is one of the city’s most recognisable landmarks, steeped in both culture and mystery.
 If you’re planning on heading there for a prison tour, be sure to purchase tickets in advance as they book up quick.

 D is for Dogpatch

 What was once an industrial area, the Dogtown district is now San Francisco’s latest boomtown neighbourhood.
 Looking for a delicious brunch in the area?
 Head to Plow, a tribute to timeless recipes coupled with Californian cooking, where you’ll find custard french toast, pumpkin pancakes and hearty breakfast sandwiches.

 Located in San Jose, Flowers by Eryn is a floristry studio that aims to bring beauty and delight to the everyday.
 “Flower design is a distinct art form,” explains owner Eryn Schroeder Johnson.
 “I love creating a visual expression of an emotion and feeling through the medium of flowers.”
 We couldn’t have put it better ourselves.

 F is for Flower and Garden Show

 Established in 1985, the San Francisco Flower and Garden Show show focuses heavily on sustainable and green practices while hosting hundreds of floral displays seminars, exhibits and demonstrations, and is attended by botanical boffins who travel from far and wide.